 - If you need your funds to cover a qualified medical expense, Betterment automatically sells the right investments, making it easy for you.

-- Finally, Betterment will provide options for aggregating your other investment and retirement accounts to help maximize your after-tax retirement income, if you choose to do so.
+- Finally, Betterment will provide options for aggregating your other investment and retirement accounts to help maximize your after-tax retirement income, if you chose to do so.

 Advisory services provided by Betterment LLC, an SEC-registered investment adviser.